Replicating a desired AIX configuration in IBM® Power® Virtual Server using an AIX mksysb image

 mksysb -i -X -C -b 512 /tmp/my-mksysb

-Once the mksysb image is created, the storage volume size that is needed for the restore of the image can be extracted as follows.
-In this example, a 25 GB volume would be needed.
+Once the mksysb image is created, the storage volume size that is necessary to restore of the image can be extracted as follows.
+In this example, a 25 GB volume would be necessary.

 #